pnp/List-Formatting/column-samples/date-page-a-day-calendar/README.md

 # Page-a-day Calendar

 ## Summary
-This sample is to customize a date column to look like page-a-day calendar.
+This sample customizes a date column to look like a page-a-day calendar.
+It does this by using the date part functions (`getDate`, `getMonth`, and `getYear`).

 ![screenshot of the sample](./screenshot.png)